-By focusing on video and channel level data about engagement, consistency, scale and influence, SlateScore™ ranks the value of video content to advertisers.
+By focusing on video and channel level data about engagement, consistency, momentum and influence, SlateScore™ ranks the value of video content to advertisers.

 Our primary metric, the SlateScore, is calculated using data from YouTube, social media networks and other distributors.
 Data about how well a channel connects with their audience is ingested daily and analyzed over time.
 The score is on a scale of 1 - 1000 with higher being better.
-The average SlateScore is in the mid 300's and a score over 600 is in the top 5% of all measured channels (more than 11,000 total).
+The average SlateScore is typically in the low 300's and a score over 700 is in the top 5% of all measured channels (more than 55,000 total).
 Below you can see the distribution of SlateScores by Category.
 Categories for a producer are defined as the primary category in which they publish videos.

 Channels that score well in Engagement are successful at driving participation and advocacy.

 Engagement is a measure of producer's ability to evoke meaningful interaction with their audience.
 It is calculated on a scale of 1 – 10 with higher being better.
 The OpenSlate Engagement score uses a subset of the data incorporated in the SlateScore to perform a set of unique calculations.
 Below you can see the distribution of Engagement scores by Category.

 A channel's Consistency score reflects its ability to deliver quality results with a high degree of predictability.

 In OpenSlate, Consistency tracks publishing cadence and performance characteristics for a producer from video to video and allows an advertiser to have expectations about future performance.
 It’s on a scale of 1 – 10.
 The Consistency metric is a proxy for professionalism and favors regular production but does not rely upon it.
 Below you can see the distribution of Consistency scores by Category.

 Influence is a measure of a channel's ability to extend beyond its core viewers and drive action across a wider audience.